nabilnaja/leetcode/src/tree/leetcode230/README.md

 * Complexity analysis

-Time complexity: .
+Time complexity: O(h + k). h is the height of the tree, we should find the first node first, then we try to find to k element.

-Space complexity: .
+Space complexity: O(h).